jerrymayalor-PHPProjects/classes/README.md

 # classes
-This is for creating a class uing OOP in PHP
+This is for creating a class using OOP in PHP